 ituated on the eastern side of the Andes and settled in the crest of hilly terrain, Mendoza, Argentina is unforgettable and has the happy coincidence of being situated in a prime position for outdoor adventures such as mountaineering and rafting whilst also serving as an ideal location on the tourist trail.
 The perfect province for unwinding and enjoying the lazy, hazy atmosphere, be sure to include Mendoza in your South American travels.

 - Hostel Prices: Hostels costs upwards of $25 USD for a dormitory room.
+They can also cost as little as $10 a night if you opt to sleep in a larger mixed dorm room.
 Private rooms with a shared bath are generally double the price of dorm rooms.
 More: Tips for finding Cheap accommodation.

 - Budget Hotel Prices: Hotels are around $60 USD per night for a double room.